Resources and tips for living a gluten-free, low carb, keto, and/or Trim Healthy Mama type of life.

-If you enjoy my recipes please consider using my affiliate links.
-It helps me buy the ingredients to keep baking and helps to support my growing family.
+This post contains affiliate links that won’t change your price but will share some commission.
 All my recommendations are products I use frequently and enjoy!
-I will never link to a product I don’t personally use.
+I will never link to a product I don't personally use.

 Good quality chocolate:

-Lily’s Chocolate.
-My favorite is the Milk Chocolate with Almonds.
-Amazon is not the cheapest place for it though so it’s worth shopping around.
+Lily's All Natural Dark Chocolate Premium Baking Chips, 9 oz.
+I love the chocolate chips.
+My favorite bar is the Caramelized and Salted.
+Amazon is not the cheapest place for it though so it's worth shopping around.

-It was a real game changer for me when I discovered a natural sweetener I liked.
-Before that I used Splenda (sooo bad, I know), coconut sugar, agave, honey, maple syrup or regular sugar depending on whether I was dieting or not.
+It was a real game-changer for me when I discovered a natural sweetener I liked.
+Before that, I used artificial sweeteners (so bad, I know), coconut sugar, agave, honey, maple syrup or regular sugar depending on whether I was dieting or not.
 Having a sweetener that is low glycemic index is important.
 When I first started THM I splurged on ordering a few things from their website.
-From my first taste I loved Gentle Sweet.
+From my first taste, I loved Gentle Sweet.
 But, as you can see from my blog, I bake a lot.
 I love to bake and I needed a more economical option so I created my own mix of erythritol, xylitol, and stevia.

 NOW Foods Xanthan Gum, 6 Ounce Bottle - This works great to keep frozen drinks from separating!
 I use it in my Bubbly Frozen Lemonade.
 I took photos of that for 15 minutes before drinking it and it never separated.